 Jane Marczewski, a 30-year-old singer, performed on America’s Got Talent in June of 2020, and she sang an original song about her past year as a cancer survivor.
-She experienced horrific treatments, her husband left her after a long period of emotional abuse, and she was told she had a 2% chance of survival and 6 months to live.
-She radiated joy during her performance; when asked how she could be so joyful, she replied, “You can’t wait until life isn’t hard anymore before you decide to be happy.”
+She experienced horrific cancer treatments, her husband left her after a long period of emotional abuse, and she was told she had a 2% chance of survival and 6 months to live.
+She radiated joy during her performance and when asked how she could be so joyful, she replied “You can’t wait until life isn’t hard anymore before you decide to be happy”.

 In order to experience happiness, it is necessary to change many habitual thoughts and beliefs.
 It is common for us to think that others or our life circumstances cause us to be happy or unhappy.
-We believe that we will become happy if we get what we desire (e.g., we have a lover, we win the lottery, or we have every material possession we want).
+We believe that we will become happy if we get what we want, e.g. we have a lover, we win the lottery, or we have every material possession we want.
 We believe that we will be unhappy if bad things happen to us, such as getting sick, losing our job, or losing someone we love.
-We need to replace these thoughts and beliefs with the understanding that happiness is a choice we can make, no matter what our life circumstances might be.
-We need to stop blaming others and our life circumstances for our unhappiness and realize that we can choose how we respond to these events.
+We can learn to replace these thoughts and beliefs with the understanding that happiness is a choice we can make, no matter what our life circumstances might be.
+We can stop blaming others and our life circumstances for our unhappiness and to realize that we can choose how we respond to these events.
 We can choose to be happy regardless of what has occurred.

-The post on 7/19/21 will focus on the role of action in our life.
-While thoughts, feelings, and body-states play an important role in our lives, our lives will primarily be shaped by the actions we take.
+Another post will focus on the role of action in our life.
+While thoughts, feelings and body-states play an important role in our lives, our lives will primarily be shaped by the actions we take.